lehn-etracker/vagrant-proxmox/README.md

 ### Tips

-* ensure your LXC-template is accessible from every proxmox node
+* ensure your LXC-template is accessable from every proxmox node
 * debug with `selected_node`-option enabled

 ## Build the plugin